 - Teaching spelling strategies, patterns and rules to help children develop their independence in encoding unfamiliar words.

 Writing is taught within our immersive curriculum and is the key focus.
 Children can use the knowledge, vocabulary and content learnt in foundation subjects to assist and inspire their writing.
 When children are in a ‘writing’ part of their learning journey, lessons provide the building blocks and skills children will need to be successful in a particular genre.
-To learn more about how we teach writing at the school, click on the link below.
+To learn more about how we teach writing at the school, including grammar, punctuation and spelling, click here.